-Vote FOR management proposals to change the date, time, and/or location of the annual meeting unless the proposed change is unreasonable.
+MassPRIM will generally vote FOR management proposals to change the date, time, and/or location of the annual meeting unless the proposed change is unreasonable.

-Vote AGAINST shareholder proposals to change the date, time, and/or location of the annual meeting unless the current scheduling or location is unreasonable.
+MassPRIM will generally vote AGAINST shareholder proposals to change the date, time, and/or location of the annual meeting unless the current scheduling or location is unreasonable.